 It is the policy of College of Saint Mary (CSM) to provide equal employment and educational opportunities to faculty, staff, students, and applicants without regard to race, color, religion, gender, marital status, national origin, age, disability, citizenship, sexual orientation, veteran status, and any group protected by federal, state, or local statutes.
 Sexual violence and sexual harassment are prohibited by law and by CSM policy.
-CSM will not tolerate sexual violence or sexual harassment in any form, including but not limited to, sexual assault, stranger, acquaintance or date rape, stalking, domestic or dating violence, sexual cyber harassment or bullying.
+CSM will not tolerate sexual violence, sexual harassment, or violence against women in any form, including but not limited to, sexual assault, stranger, acquaintance or date rape, stalking, domestic or dating violence, sexual cyber harassment or bullying.
 CSM will take appropriate action to prevent, correct, and discipline harassing or violent behavior that is found to violate this policy.

-This policy provides guidance for what students or employees should do if they have been victims of sexual violence or sexual harassment, and what CSM will do if such violence or harassment occurs.
+This policy provides guidance for what students or employees should do if they have been victims of sexual violence, sexual harassment, or other violence against women and what CSM will do if such violence or harassment occurs.
 A student alleged to have committed sexual violence or sexual harassment can be disciplined under the student Code of Conduct and/or prosecuted under the Nebraska criminal statutes.
-Employees alleged to have violated this policy may also be disciplined under other CSM policies found in Employee and Faculty handbooks and/or prosecuted under the Nebraska criminal statutes.
+Employees alleged to have violated this policy may also be disciplined under the Nebraska criminal statutes.